Lifted Model Checking for Relational MDPs: PCTL Relational Bellman Operator

-This means that any Herbrand interpretation subsumed by a goal state $s \in G$ is assigned a state value 1.0 by the first rule, while all other states are assigned the state value 0 by the second rule.
-The role of $0\leftarrow\emptyset$ is to ensures that all states are assigned a value.
-Hence it is often the last V-rule to capture the states that are not captured by any previous rules.
+The first rule expresses that any ground state subsumed by the goal state $G$, by definition, satisfies $G$ with probability 1.
+The second rule expresses that any other states that are not captured by the first rule satisfy G with probability 0.
+The rule of $0\leftarrow\emptyset$ ensures that all states are assigned a value.
+Hence, it is often the last $V^p$-rule to capture the states that are not captured by any previous rules.